-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
-(30 semester hours or 45 guarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
+(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. ٠ - Required fees include only charges that all full-time students must pay that are not included in tuition ٠ (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use). ٠
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 PRIVATE INSTITUTIONS

-Tuition: \$48,680 \$48,680
+Tuition: \$49,170 \$49,170

 PUBLIC INSTITUTIONS

-Tuition: In-district N/A N/A
+Tuition: In-district

-Tuition: In-state (out-of-district): N/A N/A
+Tuition: In-state (out-of-district):

-Tuition: Out-of-state: N/A N/A
+Tuition: Out-of-state:

-Tuition: Non-resident alien N/A N/A
+Tuition: Non-resident alien

 FOR ALL INSTITUTIONS

-Required Fees \$2,590 \$2,590
+Required Fees \$2,620 \$2,620

-Room and Board (on-campus): \$15,690 \$16,160
+Room and Board (on-campus): \$15,950 \$16,760

-Room Only (on-campus): N/A N/A
+Room Only (on-campus):

-Board Only (on-campus meal plan): \$430 \$430
+Board Only (on-campus meal plan):

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
+12 16 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? x G4 Do tuition and fees vary by undergraduate instructional program? Х If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-Other:

-Minimum G2 Number of credits per term a student can take for the stated full-time tuition.

-i3 Do tuition and fees vary by year of study (e.g., sophomore, iunior, senior)?

-G4 Do tuition and fees vary by undergraduate instructional program?

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-Yes No

-х

-Х

-1.28%

-Maximum